yukukotani/eslint-plugin-chakra-ui/docs/rules/require-specific-component.md

 ## Details

-This rule enforces usage of specific Chakra components instead of Box components with an attribute.
+This rule enforces the usage of specific Chakra components instead of Box components with an attribute.

 ## Options